jeremyddelk/PENROSE-PORTSCANNER/README.md

 IP Addresses or information, and you may make changes to this program at your leisure.

-I kindly ask that you do not use this program maliciously, and that I am not responsible for consequences following exploitations, if any, uncovered by this program.
+I kindly ask that you do not use this program maliciously I am not responsible for consequences following exploitations, if any, uncovered by this program.